ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher-instrumentation/README.md

 ## Use it

-When creating your `GraphQL` instance make sure to include the `TransactionBatcherLevelInstrumentation`
+When creating your `GraphQL` instance make sure to include the `TransactionBatcherLevelInstrumentation`.

 ```kotlin
 GraphQL